xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 > Can you help me understand the words below?
 Are they commonly used?
 If possible, give out few examples and alternatives, thanks!

 -----------------------

+1. **Mingy**
+   - *Definition*: Stingy or miserly; not willing to spend money.
+   - *Usage*: "He was too mingy to tip the waiter properly."
+   - *Alternatives*: Cheap, tightfisted, penny-pinching
+   - *Commonality*: Less commonly used in conversation today.

+2. **Trounce**
+   - *Definition*: To defeat someone thoroughly or decisively.
+   - *Usage*: "Our team managed to trounce the opposition in the finals."
+   - *Alternatives*: Defeat, crush, conquer
+   - *Commonality*: Fairly common, especially in competitive contexts.

+3. **Repose**
+   - *Definition*: A state of rest, sleep, or tranquility.
+   - *Usage*: "After a long day, she found repose in her cozy armchair."
+   - *Alternatives*: Rest, relaxation, tranquility
+   - *Commonality*: Moderately common, often used in literary or formal contexts.

+4. **Simulacrum**
+   - *Definition*: An image or representation of someone or something; can also mean an unsatisfactory imitation or substitute.
+   - *Usage*: "The wax museum was full of simulacra of famous historical figures."
+   - *Alternatives*: Likeness, replica, imitation
+   - *Commonality*: Less common; usually seen in academic or philosophical discussions.

+5. **Titillate**
+   - *Definition*: To arouse interest or excitement, often in a slightly sexual way.
+   - *Usage*: "The novel was intended to titillate its audience with its scandalous plot."
+   - *Alternatives*: Arouse, excite, tantalize
+   - *Commonality*: Moderately common, often used in entertainment contexts.

+6. **Lackey**
+   - *Definition*: A servant, especially a liveried footman or manservant; more generally, a person who is overly subservient.
+   - *Usage*: "The politician was surrounded by lackeys eager to do his bidding."
+   - *Alternatives*: Flunky, minion, servant
+   - *Commonality*: Somewhat common, often used pejoratively.

+7. **Icky**
+   - *Definition*: Disgustingly unpleasant, often used to describe something sticky or messy.
+   - *Usage*: "That sauce was really icky and made a mess all over the table."
+   - *Alternatives*: Gross, yucky, unpleasant
+   - *Commonality*: Common, especially in informal contexts.

+8. **Ribald**
+   - *Definition*: Referring to sexual matters in an amusingly rude or irreverent way.
+   - *Usage*: "The comedian’s ribald humor might not be suitable for all audiences."
+   - *Alternatives*: Bawdy, lewd, vulgar
+   - *Commonality*: Moderately common, often in reference to humor or literature.

+9. **Jeremiad**
+   - *Definition*: A long, mournful complaint or lamentation; a list of woes.
+   - *Usage*: "His speech turned into a jeremiad about the state of the nation."
+   - *Alternatives*: Lament, diatribe, harangue
+   - *Commonality*: Less common, tends to be used in literary or formal contexts.

 ## Words Gallery